-Appendix B - JCFS TDS Level System
+Appendix B - Knapp School Level System

 ACHIEVEMENT LEVEL # of Days PRIVILEGES BRONZE • 60-69% points earned daily • Completes at least 60 % of assignments • Attends school 60 % of the time • Arrives to school on time 60% of the time unless excused 10 days BRONZE, DAY 5, ELIGIBLE FOR: Small amount of computer time Field Trips if earned; at Teacher's discretion.
-SILVER • 70 -79% points earned daily • Completes at least 70% of assignments • Attends school 70% of the time • Arrives to school on time at least 70% of the time, unless excused. • Student shows decreased aggressive / inappropriate behavior toward staff and peers 15 days Field Trips Computer Time Ability to purchase from school store or staff vending machines if earned in a.m. and / or previous afternoon Electronics at lunch if earned and at Teacher's discretion GOLD • 80-85% points earned daily • Average grades = C or above • Completes 80% of assigned home work • Attends school 80% of the time, unless excused by a doctor • Arrives to school on time 80% of the time, unless excused • Student continues to show decreased aggressive / inappropriate behavior towards staff and peers • Student follows staff redirection 80% of the time, unless 15 days All 'SILVER' level privileges Participation in Intramural Sports Tournaments In-Class paid job Opportunity to begin some Departmentalization if determined ready and dedicated Able to participate in in-school organized clubs and activities PLATINUM • 86 -90% points earned daily • Average grades = C or above • Completes at least 85% of assignments • Completes at least 85% of assigned homework • Attends school 85% of the time, unless excused by a doctor • Arrives to school on time 85% of the time, unless excused • Student does not exhibit any aggressive / inappropriate behavior and language towards staff and peers • Student follows staff redirection 85% of the time • 0 timeouts daily All Gold Privileges Able to earn soup or hot chocolate Able to visit other classrooms for lunch or on Friday afternoons, as earned School-based job Invitation to the Student Leadership Council (SLC)
+SILVER 70 -79% points earned daily Completes at least 70% of assignments Attends school 70% of the time Arrives to school on time at least 70% of the time, unless excused.
+Student shows decreased aggressive / inappropriate behavior toward staff and peers 15 days Field Trips Computer Time Ability to purchase from school store if earned in a.m. and / or previous afternoon Electronics at lunch if earned and at Teacher's discretion GOLD • 80-85% points earned daily • Average grades = C or above • Completes 80% of assigned homework • Attends school 80% of the time, unless excused by a doctor • Arrives to school on time 80% of the time, unless excused • Student continues to show decreased aggressive / inappropriate behavior towards staff and peers • Student follows staff redirection 80% of the time, unless 15 days All 'SILVER' level privileges Participation in Intramural Sports Tournaments In-Class paid job Able to participate in in-school organized clubs and activities HS only, ability to earn gift cards at pizza lunch PLATINUM • 86 -90% points earned daily • Average grades = C or above • Completes at least 85% of assignments • Completes at least 85% of assignments • Completes at least 85% of the time, unless excused by a doctor • Arrives to school on time 85% of the time, unless excused • Student does not exhibit any aggressive / inappropriate behavior and language towards staff and peers • Student follows staff redirection 85% of the time, unless • O timeouts daily 15 days All Gold Privileges Able to visit other classrooms for lunch or on Friday afternoons, as earned and teacher discretion School-based job Eligibility to run for Student Leadership Council (SLC)

-ACHIEVEMENT LEVEL # of Days PRIVILEGES DIAMOND • 91-95% points earned daily • Average grades = C or above • Completes 90% of assignments • Completes 90% of assigned home work • Attends school 90% of the time, unless excused by a doctor • Arrives to school on time 90% of the time, unless excused • Student does not exhibit any aggressive / inappropriate behavior or language towards staff and peers • Student follows staff redirection 90% of the time • timeouts daily • 0 restraints daily 15 days All Platinum privileges Participation in special monthly lunches or field trips Job assisting in another classroom or food delivery Can be referred by classroom teacher / team to begin working with JVS Work Development Specialist Invitation to the Student Leadership Council (SLC) No out of school suspensions R2 LEVEL(REINTGRATON READINESS) 96% points earned daily Average grades = C or above Completes 95% of assignments Completes 95% of assigned home work Attends school 95% of the time, unless excused by a doctor Arrives to school on time, unless excused Student does not exhibit aggressive / inappropriate behavior or language towards staff or peers Student follows staff redirection 95% of the time 0 timeouts daily No out of school suspensions Tracked for at least 2 months All Diamond Privileges Participation in Reintegration Group Invitation to the Student Leadership Council (SLC)
+ACHIEVEMENT LEVEL # of Days PRIVILEGES DIAMOND • 91-95% points earned daily • Average grades = C or above • Completes 90% of assignments • Completes 90% of assigned home work • Attends school 90% of the time, unless excused by a doctor • Arrives to school on time 90% of the time, unless excused • Student does not exhibit any aggressive / inappropriate behavior or language towards staff and peers • Student follows staff redirection 90% of the time time • timeouts daily • 0 restraints daily • No out of school suspensions R2 LEVEL(REINTGRATON READINESS) • 96%+ points earned daily • Average grades = C or above • Completes 95% of assignments • Completes 95% of assigned homework • Attends school 95% of the time, unless excused • Student does not exhibit aggressive / inappropriate behavior or language towards staff or peers • Student does not exhibit aggressive / inappropriate behavior or language towards staff or peers • Student does not exhibit aggressive / inappropriate behavior or language towards staff or peers • Student dolows staff redirection 95% of the time • 0 timeouts daily • 0 restraints daily • 0 timeouts daily • 0 restraints daily • 0 towards st 15 days 15 days Tracked for at least 2 months All Platinum privileges Job assisting in another classroom or food delivery Can be referred by classroom teacher / team to begin working with JVS Work Development Specialist • All Diamond Privileges Eligibility for Reintegration Group

-Appendix C - JCFS TDS Animal Assisted Therapy Program
+Appendix C - Knapp School Animal Assisted Therapy Program